mbdev2/EP_OnlineStore/README.md

 	10. Z ukazom "sudo apt-get install php-curl" namestimo curl extension.

 	11. Zaženemo apache server z ukazom "sudo service apache2 start".

+## Development

+For now developement of our online store based on PHP has been finished - it was never meant to become something great, we just had to do a project and got to learn PHP on the side.
+From our experience, Node.js or Python Flask provide a better developement environement.

+## License

+MIT
+**Free Software, Hell Yeah!**